Skip to main content

 Updated on

 Dreaming of building a house in Ontario?
-Brace yourself, as on average, it can cost anywhere from $150 to $250 per square foot.
-Dive into the details and discover the most cost-effective way to construct your ideal 1,500 sq ft abode in the heart of Canada.
+On average, it can cost anywhere from $300 to $600 per square foot, depending on location and finish level.
+Dive into the details and discover the ins and outs of much it costs to build a house in Ontario, Canada.

 Want to get quotes from local pros?

-1. Cost to Build a House in Ontario
+1. The Expense of Building a House in Ontario

-3. Cost to Build a 1,500 sq ft House in Ontario
+2. Cost to Build a House in Ontario

 5. Labour Costs in Ontario